Effectively Controlling Reasoning Models through Thinking Intervention: : A Novel Paradigm to Control Reasoning Models

 \subsection{Instantiation: Intervention via a Postfix-based Monitor}

 A simple yet powerful instantiation of the intervention function is based on monitoring the reasoning chain to detect specific trigger strings.
 Specifically, given a set of trigger strings $\gS \subseteq \mathcal{V}^*$ (which can be single tokens or sequences of multiple tokens), the monitor checks if the most recent tokens (i.e., the postfix of the current reasoning chain) match any string in $\gS$.
-If a match is detected, we append an \emph{intervention sequence} $v \in \mathcal{V}^*$ (e.g., \stexttt{"I am a responsible assistant"}) immediately to the existing reasoning chain.
+If a match is detected, we append an \emph{intervention sequence} $v \in \mathcal{V}^*$ (e.g., \stexttt{"I am a safe and responsible assistant"}) immediately to the existing reasoning chain.
 The trigger set $\gS$ can be designed flexibly to capture relevant reasoning stages, domain-specific phrases, or other reasoning markers.
 Formally, the intervention function with a postfix-based monitor is defined as:

-Here, $[r_{<i}, v]$ denotes concatenation of the current reasoning chain with the intervention sequence $v$.
-Various practical intervention strategies can be readily implemented by appropriately selecting trigger strings \( \gS \).
-Below, we illustrate several simple, easy-to-implement examples, though more sophisticated approaches are also possible:

-\begin{itemize}[leftmargin=1.8em, labelsep=0.5em] \item \textit{Intervention at reasoning start.} To intervene at the beginning of reasoning, a trigger string indicating reasoning onset (e.g., \stexttt{"<think>"} in DeepSeek R1 models) can be included in $\gS$.
+Here, $[r_{<i}, v]$ denotes the concatenation of the current reasoning with intervention sequence $v$.
+Practical intervention strategies can be efficiently implemented by selecting appropriate triggers $\gS$.
+We illustrate three easy-to-implement examples, though more sophisticated approaches are feasible.
+(1) \textit{Intervention at reasoning start}: To intervene at the beginning of reasoning, a trigger string indicating reasoning onset (e.g., \stexttt{"<think>"} in DeepSeek R1 models) can be included in $\gS$.
 Upon detecting this string, the model immediately receives guidance through an intervention sequence containing relevant instructions or hints to direct reasoning from the start.

-\item \textit{Intervention at reasoning conclusion.} Trigger strings signaling the end of the reasoning phase (e.g., \stexttt{"</think>"} in DeepSeek R1 models) can be included in $\gS$.
-Detecting these triggers allows reinforcing key points or addressing overlooked considerations before finalizing the output.

-\item \textit{Intervention at reasoning transitions.} To intervene at intermediate stages of reasoning, trigger strings corresponding to transitional markers or reflective cues (e.g., \stexttt{"wait"}, \stexttt{"Hmm"}, \stexttt{"Alternatively"}) can be specified.
-Interventions triggered at these junctures prompt the model to reconsider previous steps, correct potential errors, or further elaborate on its reasoning, thereby enhancing the quality and rigor of the resulting reasoning chain. \end{itemize}
+(2) \textit{Intervention at reasoning conclusion}: Utilize end-of-reasoning trigger strings (e.g., \stexttt{"</think>"}) within $\gS$ to reinforce critical points or identify overlooked issues before generating the final output.
+(3) \textit{Intervention at reasoning transitions}: Incorporate transitional markers (e.g., \stexttt{"wait"}, \stexttt{"Hmm"}) into $\gS$ to prompt the model to review previous reasoning steps, correct potential mistakes, or provide further elaborations.